Jefferson-Khy/LinkedInEZAppBot/README.md

 # Puppeteer Job Application Bot

-This application is a simple Puppeteer script designed to automate job applications on platforms supporting "Easy Apply" options, specifically tailored for remote positions.
+This application is a simple Puppeteer script designed to automate job applications on LinkedIn "Easy Apply" and "Remote" options.

 ## Prerequisites